caiiiycuk/js-dos/v7/docs/mouse-locking.md

 Some DOS games do not respect the mouse cursor position, they take into account only relative movement of the mouse cursor.
 This type of game requires a mouse locking feature.

-When the mouse is locked DOS game recive only relative movement of mouse and cursor can't leave game screen.
+When the mouse is locked DOS game receive only relative movement of mouse and cursor can't leave game screen.
 This often used inf FPS games like DOOM to look around.

 :::info